 Students are encouraged to resolve concerns involving a professor or an academic matter in an informal manner by first communicating with the course professor via email.
 The communication must be professional and must clearly set forth the nature of the grievance.
-If the matter cannot be resolved informally between the student and the professor, the student may submit the matter with supporting evidence to the appropriate Program Director; and then, if necessary, to the College Dean.
+If the matter cannot be resolved informally between the student and the professor, the student may submit the matter with supporting evidence to the appropriate College Associate Dean or College Dean's designee, and then, if necessary, to the College Dean.
 If the matter remains unresolved, it may be submitted to the Provost's Office.